topohl/SLEAPanalyzer/README.md

   - Side-by-side / side-by-side reverse.
   - Latencies and frequencies of each interaction.

-* **Pipeline for SLEAP Data:**
+## Usage
+# **SLEAP/DLC Tracking Data Analysis with Modified DLCAnalyzer**

+## Extracting Coordinates

-  - Extract x and y coordinates.
+- Extract x and y coordinates from the SLEAP tracking data.
-  - Impute missing data
+- Handle missing data by imputing values.

+## Formatting and Merging Data

-  - Format and merge SLEAP data using Python Jupyter Notebook.
+- Use a Python Jupyter Notebook to format and merge the SLEAP data.
+- Ensure the data is properly organized and ready for analysis.

+## Adjusting Analysis Parameters

+- Open the specific analysis file.
+- Modify the folders and parameters according to your needs.

 ## Installation